Evangelical Drug and Alcohol Rehab

 Frequently Asked Questions

-Here are the 12 steps of Celebrate Recovery® with Pastor John’s explanatory Bible verses, all taken from the New International Version (NIV) Bible:
+Here are the 12 steps of Celebrate Recovery® with Pastor John’s accompanying, explanatory Bible verses, all taken from the New International Version (NIV) Bible:

 1. We admitted we were powerless over our addictions and compulsive behaviors, that our lives had become unmanageable.